shipping-boost/.github/profile/README.md

 <img src="https://user-images.githubusercontent.com/90011972/179384676-06828b94-05b5-4b30-a849-0fb1e0b71fa2.jpg" width="100%"></img>

-🚀 **Shipping boost** is sourcing and shipping platform developed with NodeJS for Backend development, Tailwind CSS for Frontend development, Nuxt.js for Frontend development, Typescript for Frontend development
+🚀 **Shipping boost** is sourcing and shipping platform developed with NodeJS for Backend development, Tailwind CSS for Frontend development, Nuxt.js for Frontend development, Typescript for Frontend development and Strapi !

+✨ **Community**
+Get involved with a vibrant community of users and contributors.
+Check out what others have built with Shipping Boost

 For more information, see the [Discord](https://discord.gg/n9qxVXB4HD).